How to Reset Pentair Variable Speed Pool Pump - Complete Guide

 - Check the display for normal operation indicators

 Safety Warning: Never attempt to reset the pump while it's running.
-Always use the circuit breaker rather than unplugging the unit, as variable speed pumps draw significant amperage.
+Stop the pump first, then use the circuit breaker - this gives the drive a clean, controlled power-down and avoids an abrupt shutdown.

 Factory Reset for Programming Issues